 Whether you are expecting a handful of people or hundreds, we can work with you to make a fitting occasion.
 We have a lot of flexibility in music and readings.

-If the person who has died has been an active communicant in the church, or if that is very important to you, the funeral can take place in the context of a special Eucharist – a Requiem.
-You might prefer to have a Memorial Service.
-Or it may be a combination of these.
+If the person who has died has been an active communicant in the church, or if is very important to you, the funeral can take place in the context of a special Eucharist – a Requiem.
+You might prefer to have a Memorial Service, or it may be a combination of these.
 Not every undertaker assumes you might want the church or our ministers involved, so do insist if a Christian funeral is what you or your loved one wanted.

 After the funeral

-We will continue to pray for the person who has died and for the family and loved ones who are dealing with bereavement.
-We will also keep an eye out for signs that anyone is really struggling with life after bereavement.
+We will continue to pray for the person who has passed and for the family and loved ones who are dealing with bereavement.
+We will also keep an eye out for signs that anyone is really struggling to cope with life after bereavement.

-If you’d like to have someone to spend a bit of time with you, talking, listening, sometimes praying, we have a team of specially trained pastoral care assistants.
+If you’d like to have someone to spend a bit of time with, talking, listening, sometimes praying, we have a team of specially trained pastoral care assistants.
 Often a regular, sympathetic ear from outside your immediate circle is really helpful.
 Please get in touch.

 We remember the departed every Sunday during the prayers.
 Each year we offer a couple of events in church specially for those who have recently lost loved ones.
 On or around 2 November we celebrate All Souls Day, a time when the whole church remembers all those who have died.
 We have services in the afternoon – a simple service of music and readings when we read out names and you can light a candle, and a Sung Eucharist in the evening where we remember those who have died with beautiful music and ceremony.